deanblackborough/php-quill-renderer/README.md

 ## Description

-Quill deltas renderer, converts deltas to HTML, the Quill attributes supported are listed in a table below, the goal is to support every Quill feature.
+Quill deltas renderer, converts deltas to HTML, the Quill attributes supported are listed in the table below, the goal is to eventually support every Quill feature.

 # Stability of master